N-Methyltryptamine: Synthesis

 The chemical synthesis of NMT has been described.

 Analogues

-Analogues of NMT include N-ethyltryptamine (NET) and dimethyltryptamine (DMT), among others.
+Analogues of NMT include N-ethyltryptamine (NET), methylethyltryptamine (MET), and dimethyltryptamine (DMT), among others.

 Natural occurrence

 NMT is naturally occurring in Acacia species like Acacia confusa (1.63%; Buchanan et al., 2007), Acacia obtusifolia (up to two-thirds of total alkaloid content), and Acacia simplicifolia (A. simplex; 1.44% in bark, 0.29% twigs; Pouet et al., 1976) and Desmanthus illinoensis (major component seasonally).

+History

+NMT was encountered as a novel designer drug by 2014.